 Frequently Asked Questions

-All of Lifeway's products are gluten free and 99% lactose free.
+All of Lifeway's products are gluten free and up to 99% lactose free.

 What is kefir?